 If your organization belongs to the critical sectors defined by NIS2, it’s also important to consider your organization’s size, as only medium and large organizations are subject to NIS2.

-Organizations with fewer than 50 employees or an annual turnover of less than €10 million are not affected by NIS2 unless they are deemed of critical importance to society.
+Organizations with fewer than 50 employees or an annual turnover of less than €10 million are not affected by NIS2 unless deemed critical to society.
 Article 2 of the Directive also provides a list of other exceptions regardless of the entity’s size.

 2. Study the NIS2 security requirements